FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 2. local threshold rank given by $rank_rt A$; this is the smallest number of dimensions that preserves a certain distance $\tau_i$ for a given row $q$
 3. global threshold rank given by $rank_gt A$; this is the smallest number of dimensions that preserves a certain distance $\tau$ for all rows

-Property 1's utility is intuitive, what is the point of a ranking system that doesn't preserve order?
+Property 1's utility is intuitive; what is the point of a ranking system that doesn't preserve order?
 As far as I can tell properties 2 and 3 don't have an intuitive purpose, especially since we don't define the values of $\tau$ they should hold for.
 From my understanding they are primarily used to establish a bound around the number of dimensions $d$ required to capture these properties i.e., construct the proof.